A practical guide to URI encoding and URI decoding

 alice:password, but that has been deprecated because of security.

 When processing a URI into its components, a URI should be delimited using the generic delimiters based on a "first-match-wins" algorithm.
 The first

 ? that is encountered after the path or host indicates the start of the query part.
 Other

-? that come after the first occurence, are not considered generic delimiters anymore.
+? that come after the first occurence, are not considered generic delimiters anymore, but data.
 This means that the following URI should be processed like this:

 foo://email@example.com:8042/ove@r/there;color=red;height=200?name?color=brown&height=300#nose? \_/ \___/ \_________/ \__/ \______________________________/ \_________________________/ \___/ | | | | | | | scheme userinfo host port path query fragment